Skip to content

 Sourced: Flickr, Gary Thomson

 The Edinburgh Dungeon is a must-do for all travellers!
 It takes you on an exciting journey through Edinburgh’s sinister history.
-There are live actors who will walk you through, and portray actual historical events.
+Some live actors will walk you through and portray actual historical events.
 Some of the historical people you will meet are Agnes Finnie, The Sawney Bean Family, and Burke & Hare.

-You can find this attraction at 31 Market Street, within walking distance from The University of Edinburgh, Edinburgh Castle, the Scottish National Gallery, and Calton Hill.
-Right in the city centre, this attraction can be easily found.
+This attraction is located at 31 Market Street, in the city centre, within walking distance of the University of Edinburgh, Edinburgh Castle, the Scottish National Gallery, and Calton Hill.
 You can buy travel tickets through Traveline Scotland.

 Camera Obscura and World of Illusions